Kev1CO/cocofest_archive/README.md

 # Citing
 `Cocofest` is not yet published in a journal.
-But if you use `Cocofest` in your research, please cite this package by giving the repository link.
+But if you use `Cocofest` in your research, please kindly cite this package by giving the repository link.